-Section 13.
+- Section 13.
 Worker's Compensation.
-Chamber shall at its own expense keep in full force and effect during the term of this Service Contract Statutory Worker's Compensation Insurance.
+Chamber shall at its own expense keep in full force and effect during the term of this Service Contract Statutory Worker's Compensation Insurance. - Section 14.

-Section 14.
 Independent Contractor.
 Chamber and Town hereby represent that Chamber is an independent contractor for all purposes hereunder.
 As such, Chamber is not covered by any worker's compensation insurance or any other insurance maintained by Town except as would apply to members of the general public.
-Chamber shall not create any indebtedness on behalf of the Town.
+Chamber shall not create any indebtedness on behalf of the Town. - Section 15.

-Section 15.
 No Third Party Beneficiaries.
 It is expressly understood and agreed that enforcement of the terms and conditions of this Service Contract, and all rights of action relating to such enforcement, shall be strictly reserved to Town and Chamber, and nothing contained in this Service Contract shall give or allow any such claim or right of action by any other third party on such Service Contract.
-It is the express intention of the parties that any person other than Town or Chamber receiving services or benefits under this Service Contract shall be deemed to be an incidental beneficiary only.
+It is the express intention of the parties that any person other than Town or Chamber receiving services or benefits under this Service Contract shall be deemed to be an incidental beneficiary only. - Section 16.

-Section 16.
 Default and Remedies.
 In the event either party should default in performance of its obligations under this Service Contract, and such default shall remain uncured for more than 10 days after notice of default is given to the defaulting party, the non-defaulting party shall be entitled to pursue any and all legal remedies and recover its reasonable attorney's fees and costs in such legal action.

-ATTEST:

-TOWN OF CASTLE ROCK
+ATTEST: TOWN OF CASTLE ROCK

-Sally A. Misare, Town Clerk
+Lisa Anderson, Town Clerk Jennifer Green, Mayor

-Paul Donahue, Mayor

-Approved as to form:
+Approved as to form: Approved as to content:

-Robert J. Slentz, Town Attorney
+Robert J. Slentz, Town Attorney David L. Corliss, Town Manager

-CASTLE ROCK CHAMBER OF COMMERCE:
+CASTLE ROCK CHAMBER OF C OMMERCE:

-By: \\\\\
+By:

-Its: \\\\\
+Its:

-DATE: June 24, 2016
+DATE: June 15, 2018

-TO: MAYOR PAUL DONAHUE, CASTLE ROCK TOWN COUNCIL AND DAVE CORLISS, TOWN MANAGER
+TO: MAYOR JENNIFER GREEN, CASTLE ROCK TOWN

+COUNCIL & DAVE CORLISS, TOWN MANAGER

+FROM: MARK MICHAEL, CHAIRMAN OF THE BOARD

-FROM: JOHN MANKA, CHAIRMAN PAM RIDLER, PRESIDENT/CEO
+PAM RIDLER, PRESIDENT/CEO

-RE: 2017 TOWN SERVICE CONTRACT REQUEST
+RE: 2019 TOWN SERVICE CONTRACT SUBMISSION

-The Castle Rock Chamber of Commerce respectfully submits this request to the Town of Castle Rock for the continuation of its Service Contract with the Chamber for 2017.
+The Castle Rock Chamber of Commerce Board of Directors respectfully submits the enclosed request to the Town of Castle Rock for the continuation of its Service Contract with the Castle Rock Chamber for 2019.
 The Chamber appreciates the mutually beneficial relationship that has existed with the Town of Castle Rock since the implementation of the first service contract in 1993.

-The Chamber's proposal for the 2017 Service Contract is for \$99,720 which was the same requested in 2016.
+The Chamber's proposal for the 2019 Service Contract is for \$99,720 which is the same as was requested in 2018.